cloudsmith-io/cloudsmith-api/bindings/java/src/docs/PackagesApi.md

 <a name="packagesUploadLuarocks"></a>
 # **packagesUploadLuarocks**
-> LuarocksPackageUploadResponse packagesUploadLuarocks(owner, repo, data)
+> LuarocksPackageUpload packagesUploadLuarocks(owner, repo, data)

 Create a new LuaRocks package